 AERIAL WORK PLATFORMS.
 Aerial work platform equipment safely positions workers and materials easily and quickly to elevated work areas to enhance productivity.
 These products have developed as alternatives to scaffolding and ladders.
-We offer a variety of aerial lifts that are categorized into seven product families: portable material lifts; portable aerial work platforms; trailer-mounted articulating booms; self-propelled articulating and self-propelled telescopic booms; scissor lifts; and bridge inspection equipment.
+We offer a variety of aerial lifts that are categorized into six product families: portable material lifts; portable aerial work platforms; trailer-mounted articulating booms; self-propelled articulating and self-propelled telescopic booms; and scissor lifts.